 Here are some impressions of our team from the day.

 What was the most surprising thing you learned today?

 Rosie Belden: I learned how alone incarcerated people can feel and how hard it is to turn around their lives inside.
-Time is easily added and it’s hard to avoid bad situations especially when you haven’t had visitors in years or been in solitary confinement.
+Time is easily added, and it’s hard to avoid bad situations especially when you haven’t had visitors in years or have been in solitary confinement.

 What if anything did you learn about yourself?

-Sequoia Blodgett: It is ok to own my uniqueness.
-At times, I felt like I was split between two different worlds but, the truth of the matter is, I sit on both sides of the fence and that’s what makes me interesting.
+Sequoia Blodgett: It is okay to own my uniqueness.
+At times, I felt like I was split between two different worlds but the truth of the matter is, I sit on both sides of the fence and that’s what makes me interesting.

 Courtney Reum: That I connect easily with others yet am judgmental (despite my best efforts).
 Also, I always feel more human after Defy.

 Whitney Gosden: How lucky I have been in my life to have been born into certain circumstances, and how little I have had to suffer consequences as a result.